How we will deal with your complaint

 - We will acknowledge receipt of your complaint in writing.

 - We will thoroughly investigate your complaint to ascertain all the relevant facts.

 - We will endeavour to resolve your complaint as fairly as possible and at the earliest opportunity.

-- If we consider that your complaint would be more appropriately dealt with by another part of RBS, we will refer your complaint to that business.
+- If we consider that your complaint would be more appropriately dealt with by another part of the RBS Group, we will refer your complaint to that business.

 - Within eight weeks of receiving your complaint, we will report to you in writing on the outcome of our investigation, and, where your complaint is upheld, propose a fair resolution.

 - If your complaint is particularly complex, it may take longer to investigate or to reach a final decision; in which case, we will still write to you eight weeks after receiving your complaint and will tell you when we expect to be able to provide a response.